wolfadex/fluent-web/docs/index.md

 const pl = ["pl", plResource];
 ```

-Now that we have the resource pairs, we can send the one we want to use to our web component as a property
+Now that we have the resource tuple, we can send the one we want to use to our web component as a property

 ```html
 <!-- index.html -->